 The Approach: Creating a Unified Growth Engine

-Otto realized that optimizing growth required more than isolated campaigns; it needed a unified system connecting data, marketing, and sales in real time.
+Otto realized that optimizing growth required more than isolated campaigns - it needed a unified system connecting data, marketing, and sales in real time.

 Acquisition